OpenPrinting/hplip-printer-app/README.md

   be able to print and scan simultaneously, or at least check printer status while printing.
 Not all printers support this protocol, if not, a standard streaming protocol is used.
 Also any other special functionality which requires the `hp` backend is supported.
+On the "Add Printer" web interface page under "Devices" select the "HPLIP (HP)" entries.

 - Note that the `hp` backend does not allow bi-directional access to the printer.
-If you have a PostScript printer and prefer support for remote querying of the printer's accessory configuration instead of simultaneous printing and scanning, use the PostScript Printer Application.
+If you have a PostScript printer and prefer support for remote querying of the printer's accessory configuration instead of simultaneous printing and scanning, PAPPL, standard backends for USB and network printers are also available.

+- If you have an unusal system configuration or a personal firewall HP's backends will perhaps not discover your printer.
+Also in this situation the standard backends, including the fully manual "Network Printer" entry incombination with the hostname/IP field.

 - PWG Raster, Apple Raster or image input data to be printed on a non-PostScript printer does not get converted to PostScript or PDF,